Fedep4lpi/Fedep4lpi/README.md

 - 👀 I’m @TonicStark master
 - 🌱 I’m currently learning ...
 - 🐱‍ I'm hacker!!!
-- 🐉 W Kali Linux and no skills CR decks!
+- 🐉 W Kali Linux and no skill CR decks!

 <!---
 Fedep4lpi/Fedep4lpi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.